 Explore an ever-changing series of gallery-style walk-through gardens, showcasing new and innovative designs from the world's finest landscape architects and designers.
 Each garden is unique; some are architectural, some more plant orientated, and all encourage interaction and contemplation.

 Cornerstone is also home to a collection of independent and unique shops and galleries, as well as tasting rooms and a deli/café.
 Festivals and other events are held on weekends, and Sunset Magazine opened its Test Gardens and Kitchens in Cornerstone Sonoma in summer 2016.

-You’re welcome to picnic at designated areas.
+You're welcome to picnic at designated areas.
 Ponds, waterfalls, and views of Sonoma Valley enhance the peaceful effect.
 Self-guided tours are available daily or you can arrange docent-led tours by calling two weeks in advance.
-If your timing is right, you could catch local speakers or other special events at the garden.
+If your timing is right, you can also catch local speakers or other special events at the garden.

 Vineyard and Winery Tours

 This full-service transportation company operates one of California's largest chauffeured fleets, ranging from hybrid sedans, Lincoln Navigators, and stretch limos to 56-passenger motor coaches.
 It can handle everything from airport pickups and wedding celebrations to large corporate group events, including putting together customized private tours.

 "Our tours are unusual," said Chief Operating Office Jennifer Buffo.
 "The experiences our guests have range from private meetings with winery owners or winemakers to visiting a winery that's not open to the public.
 They have an experience they can't have somewhere else."